PHP Classes And Objects. Here’s What You Need To Know

 Once a class has been defined, objects can be created from the class with the new keyword.
 Class methods and properties can directly be accessed through this object instance.

-Now created another PHP file test.php and put the following code inside.
+Now create another PHP file test.php and put the following code inside.

 <?php